jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume-2018/open-application-letter-2018.md

 > "... preaching sermons to the unconverted in the hope of redeeming them (or at least their code)."
 Tomek Kaczanowski

+TDD Preacher?

+Not really.
+Maybe someday I can become one.
+But today?...
+I don't know how to create sermons.

 ### (f) TDD Law Enforcer